auth0/docs/articles/quickstart/webapp/laravel/interactive.md

 # Add Login to Your Laravel Application

-[Auth0's Laravel SDK](https://github.com/auth0/laravel-auth0) allows you to quickly add authentication, user profile management, and routing access control to your Laravel application.
-This guide demonstrates how to integrate Auth0 with a new (or existing) [Laravel 9 or 10](https://github.com/auth0/laravel-auth0#support-policy) application.
+<a href="https://github.com/auth0/laravel-auth0" target="_blank">Auth0s Laravel SDK</a> allows you to quickly add authentication, user profile management, and routing access control to your Laravel application.
+This guide demonstrates how to integrate Auth0 with a new (or existing) <a href="https://github.com/auth0/laravel-auth0#support-policy" target="_blank">Laravel 9 or 10</a> application.

 ## Laravel Installation